MULTI CHANNEL DESIGN WITH A FLAT PROJECT

 Figure 12: The Edit/Rubber Stamp function reproduces the circuit five times.

 Before continuing with the next step, the concept of a channel oﬀset needs to be introduced.
 The main way the Copy Room Formats function attempts to match components from Room to Room is by checking if two components share the same channel oﬀset.
-This is an integer value that Altium Designer places on each component as it is passed to the PCB, and it is essentially the component’s relative physical position within the schematic sheet.
+This is an integer value that Altium Designer places on each component as it is passed to the Printed Circuit Board, and it is essentially the component’s relative physical position within the schematic sheet.

 In the previous example, the Channel Oﬀset values (accessible in the PCB document, in a component’s Properties) for Q1 and Q2 match (Figure 13).